Career Transition Assistance

 To receive this special selection priority, eligible employees must apply directly to agencies for specific vacancies in the local commuting area within the prescribed time frames, attach the appropriate proof of eligibility, and be determined well qualified by the agency for the specific position.
 In making selections, an agency must adhere to the overall order of selection set forth above.

 An agency cannot select another candidate from outside the agency if eligible employees are available for the vacancy or vacancies.
 If two or more eligible employees apply for a vacancy and are determined to be well qualified, any of these eligible employees may be selected.
 If no eligible employees apply or none is deemed well qualified, the agency may select another candidate.
 This flexibility does not apply to selections made from the agency’s Re-Employment Priority List.
-An agency may select a candidate from its Career Transition Assistance Plan or Re-Employment Priority List, or another current agency employee (if no eligible employees are available through its CTAP) at any time.
+If no eligible employees are available through its CTAP, an agency may at any time select a candidate from its re-employment priority List or another current agency employee.

 Job Vacancy Information